Cryptorado-Community/Cryptorado-HTML/site/README.md

 ### Live at: https://cryptorado.org

-## Goal:

 A community run and maintained website that **anyone can host** and contribute to.
-It will be the place to go to find out what is going on in the Cryptorado & DLT community.
-Resources will be available to get connected, to learn, and to get involved in all that is going on.
+It is the place to find out what is going on in the Cryptorado & DLT community.
+Resources live here to connect, learn, and get involved in all that is going on in the community!

-The site aims to be _static_ and _client side only compute (or integrated API calls for distributed compute)_ to enable one to completely own and manage their own data on the site, and are _incentivized_ to host and run operations related to the site. (see [Desired Architecture and Features]https://github.com/Cryptorado-Community/Cryptorado-Home(#desired-architecture-and-features))

 ## Development